KC1922/Coding-Practice/README.md

 ## Leet Code

-- Simple collection of Leet Code solutions, programmed currently in both Java and C#.
+- Simple collection of Leet Code solutions, programmed Java, C#, Python, and PostgreSQL.
 - Each file has a link to its corresponding Leet Code page.

 ## Java